 - Pruning your trees in the winter will give them the strength and energy they need for the growing season.
 This extra energy will stimulate growth in the spring and allow the tree to heal quickly from the pruning wounds.

-One important thing to remember is that winter pruning may not be the best option for trees that produce fruit and flowers.
+One important thing to remember is that winter pruning may not be the best option for trees and shrubs that produce fruit and flowers.
 While winter pruning will not negatively affect the health of a flowering or fruiting tree, it can inhibit the production of fruit and flowers.
-If you have trees that produce flowers in the mid to late summer, they should be pruned in the winter or early spring.
-For trees that produce fruit or flowers early in the spring, you should wait until after they bloom to have them pruned.
-If in doubt it is best to work with an experienced Chicagoland arborist such as Hendricksen Tree Care.
+The best time to prune flowering trees and shrubs depends on when their flowers bloom and whether the flowers appear on new growth.

 Professional Tree Trimming Services from Hendricksen Tree Care